The Referral Hit The Front Desk At 4:58 PM. Another Specialist Made The Next Step Easier.

 Referrals, high-intent consults, workups, procedures, and the relationship confidence behind every specialist handoff.

-Mixed queues, coordinator cleanup, stale callbacks, schedule drift, and owners wondering how the clinic can be this busy while still leaking this much.
+Mixed queues, coordinator cleanup, stale callbacks, schedule drift, and leadership wondering how the clinic can be this busy while still leaking this much.

 Three Voice Capabilities That Protect Specialty-Clinic Demand